See more details here.

 These hash browns are great with eggs, pancakes, burgers (grass-fed or veggie).
 I’ve also added sauteed greens, chicken and a dash of hot sauce.

-Servings vary based on size of squash.
+Servings vary based on the size of the squash.

 - Split 1 spaghetti squash in half and bake on cookie sheet for 45-60 minutes at 375, or until tender.